 The Group manages its interest rate risk by leveraging on its premier credit rating and maintaininga debt portfolio mix of both fixed and floating interest rates.
 The portfolio mix is a function of historical, current trend and outlook of interest rates, volatility of short-term interest rates, thesteepness of the yield curve, and degree of variability of cash flows.

 ITEM 2: MANAGEMENT DISCUSSION AND ANALYSIS OF FINANCIAL CONDITIONS AND RESULT OF OPERATIONS

-Results of Operations
+Result of Operations

-(Six-months ended June 30, 2019 compared to the six-month ended June 30, 2018)
+(Six-month period ended June 30, 2020 compared to the six-month period ended June 30, 2019)

 Revenue